massimopizzol/moutreach/_posts/2017-02-14-reporting-LCA-results-part-II.markdown

 Let's assume that in a LCA report the foreground system of product X is described with a flow chart that includes three processes named respectively: _production of X_, _use of X_, _disposal of X_.

-Now a couple of pages below in the same report there are three inventory tables.
+A couple of pages below in the same report there are three inventory tables.
 One is about the process _X production_, the other one is called _use stage_, and the last one is called _waste management_.
 Hmmm...are they the same processes as above?
 Maybe, who knows.
 Let's continue and see.

 Further below in the report the results section proposes a nice and colorful [stacked barchart](https://en.wikipedia.org/wiki/Bar_chart) that reports the contribution analysis for a certain impact category.
 The chart shows one large bar named _use of X_ and many thin bars with strange names such as: `Barley grain, feed {GLO}| market for | Conseq, U` and `Biowaste {RoW}| market for | Conseq, U`...
 Yes, these are [ecoinvent database](http://www.ecoinvent.org/database/database.html) names, so it's background processes...